RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	![screenshot](chatbot-text.png)

-+ Your chatbot simply replies "What a lovely name!" every time.
++ Your chatbot simply replies `What a lovely name!` every time.
 You can personalise your chatbot's reply, by making use of the user's answer.
 Change the chatbot's code, so that it looks like this:

 	```blocks
 		when this sprite clicked